 - In the next 2-4 weeks we will be requiring all of our drop shippers to send us tracking information within 24 hours.
 For any suppliers unable to do this, we will no longer be offering their products through Amazon.

-Again I would like to apologize for our unacceptable late tracking rate and I look forward to improving our system to provide better service to our customers.
+Again we look forward to improving our systems and processes to provide better service to our customers.